I meet with business owners both locally and internationally and share what I learn to help readers generate more

 Online Business Consultancy

 The most obvious choice is to continue your current occupation by becoming an online consultant.
-I know many people who now conduct the majority of their business via the internet.
+The pandemic has made people reevaluate their ability to work away from an office setting.

 Own a Bed and Breakfast

 This too is a popular choice for people returning from a vacation who see this as a way to enjoy the area but earn money.
 Some will buy an existing guesthouse as a turnkey business and others may buy a large building and convert it into a bed and breakfast.
 Often there is much competition as other foreigners have also had this idea and there will be many people chasing only a handful of customers.

 Ask yourself if the market is saturated in your chosen area.
 How will you market your guesthouse?
 Write it down on paper, to see if the numbers work out.